twilio-labs/code-exchange/README.md

 ## Contributing

-All templates on the Code Exchange welcome contributions.
+All templates on the CodeExchange welcome contributions.
 In order to contribute to one, please head over to the project for the respective template and check out their `README.md` and `CONTRIBUTING.md` to learn how to get started.

 If you want to contribute your own template application, please read the [guidelines](guidelines/) for your respective programming language and build your application in accordance to those.